-JESSICA KAISER is an active soloist and chamber musician and artistic researcher, dedicated to rethinking and deepening innovative musical practice.
+JESSICA KAISER is an active soloist, chamber musician and artistic researcher, dedicated to rethinking and deepening innovative musical practice.
 Concerts and research residencies led her to festivals and symposia all over Europe and across South America and Asia.
 As a soloist, she has performed with orchestras in concert halls around the world, from the well-known Gewandhaus zu Leipzig or the Herkulessaal der Residenz in Munich, Germany, to Franz Liszt Academy of Music in Budapest, Hungary and Baku Philharmonic Hall in Aserbaijan.

 Since 2006, her musical partnership with Jakob Schmidt constituting the KAISER SCHMIDT Guitar Duo, has been an essential element in realizing her musical goals.
 Together they have been awarded First, Second and Special Prizes at international competitions in Stuttgart (2010) and Schweinfurt (2014).
 In January 2017 they presented their debut CD with the label AureaVox.

 Together with the aspiring violinist Johanna Ruppert, Jessica is regularly performing as Duo Karuna.
 Since their debut in 2016, concerts have led them all over Germany to Italy, Austria and Spain where they performed at renowned chamber music festivals, including Beethovenfest Bonn, Segovia International Guitar Week and Festival Internacional de Musica de Camara Monteleon.
 They were awarded the 3rd prize at the 14th International Enrico Mercatali Competition in Gorizia, Italy (2017), 3rd prize at the International Chamber Music Competition in Braga, Portugal, as well as the 1st prize at the North International Music Competition (both 2018).

 Jessica started her musical studies at the early age of 4.
 As a result of her consistent achievements with her former teacher Stefan Schmidt, she went on to study with Thomas Müller-Pering at the Franz Liszt School of Music in Weimar from 2011.
 In 2015, her Master studies led her at the University of Music and Performing Arts, Graz, where she enjoyed the mentorship of Paolo Pegoraro.
-Jessica is currently refining her skills while pursuing a soloist diploma at the Franz Liszt School of Music in Weimar.
-Since October 2018, she is also pursuing her doctoral studies at the Doctoral School for Artistic Research at the University of the Arts, Graz.
+Since October 2018, she is pursuing her doctoral studies at the Doctoral School for Artistic Research at the University of the Arts, Graz.